monkeyman192/NMSDK/old_docs/Adding Model to Mod Guide.md

 You can now copy the entire GcObjectSpawnData.xml Property into the other file in this folder in the same place.

-Recompile both exml files back into an mbin and create your mod as usual.
+Recompile both mxml files back into an mbin and create your mod as usual.